 - Economic hardship.
-You’ll have to prove that paying the full amount would cause you economic hardship.
+You’ll have to prove that paying the full amount would cause you financial hardship.

 - Doubt regarding the amount you owe.
 You may qualify for an OIC if there are doubts over the amount of tax debt you owe or whether you really owe it.

-“Self-employed taxpayers make the mistake of underestimating what they owe because they don’t factor in the approximately 16% in tax liability for self-employment taxes,” says Parent.
+“Self-employed taxpayers make the mistake of underestimating what they owe for income taxes because they don’t factor in the approximately 16% in tax liability for self-employment taxes,” says Parent.

 People also think that filing an extension means they have extra time to pay.
+If you make a late payment after April 15, you will have penalties.
 You must pay with your extension when you submit IRS Form 4868.
 Otherwise, you’ll pay penalties, interest, and late fees.
 Extensions are six months.